Myanmar profileA chronology of key events

 1287 - Mongols under Kublai Khan conquer Pagan.

-1531 - Toungoo dynasty, with Portuguese help, reunites Burma.
+1531 - Toungoo dynasty, with Portuguese help, reunites country as Burma.

 1755 - Alaungpaya founds the Konbaung dynasty.